g2git/W8-Laravel/readme.md

 <div>
   <p><h3><b>Description:</b></h3></p>
   <p>W8-Laravel is a blog project to get acquainted with Laravel functionality.
-The app will provide users the basic features of a blog i.e. writing and reading articles, commenting and reading articles, and other functionalities to enhance the user experience</p>
+The app will provide users the basic features of a blog i.e. writing and reading articles, commenting and rating articles, and other functionalities to enhance the user experience</p>
 </div>

 <div>